 We’re pleased to announce that the 2019 Leader of the Year is Lisa Nadeau, the Vice President of Human Resources at the Alberta Electric System Operator (AESO).

 “We are delighted to announce Lisa Nadeau as this year’s recipient.
 Lisa is incredibly well respected by those she works with, and has the support of everyone from the CEO to front-line staff and everyone in between.
 Always innovative, she has been able to link HR strategy to corporate strategy, all the while putting people at the forefront of any business plan.
 Lisa is an exemplary member of AESO’s leadership team, and is a leader that the whole sector can look up to”

 Panel of Leaders

-EHRC will be hosting a panel of industry experts to discuss the implications of Work Transformed: how technology is changing the nature of work in electricity, and how we need to be ready to evolve and adapt.
-The panel will be moderated by Mark Chapeskie, EHRC’s Director of Programs.
-These experts, whose work is on the cutting edge of electricity in Canada, will translate how the report findings will impact employers with practical examples and working best practices.
+EHRC hosted a panel of industry experts to discuss the implications of Work Transformed: how technology is changing the nature of work in electricity, and how we need to be ready to evolve and adapt.
+The panel was moderated by Mark Chapeskie, EHRC’s Director of Programs.
+The experts, whose work is on the cutting edge of electricity in Canada, explained how the report findings will impact employers with practical examples and working best practices.

 Mark Chapeskie – Moderator

 As Director of Programs and Development, Mark leads the project and program delivery teams at Electricity HR Canada.
 Mark has also worked in the international development field in sub-Saharan Africa where he focused on local economic development initiatives and judicial reform.
 He began his international development journey with a livelihood development research project in Uganda.
 His work has also taken him to Asia, where he taught English and developed curricula at local schools in Taiwan, experience he has applied in Canada in the development of an online, industry-specific English language course.